largestImage

 What Is a Shoe Bite and Why Does It Happen?

 A shoe bite occurs when the edge or surface of your shoe repeatedly rubs against your skin, causing friction that leads to irritation or blisters.
 It’s especially common with new shoes that haven’t yet conformed to the shape of your feet.
-However, even though they are common, there can be multiple reasons behind them.
-Let’s look into some of the options that could be causing you the discomfort of shoe bites:
+However, even though they are common, there can be multiple reasons behind them:

-• Prolonged wear: Wearing a new pair all day without breaks gives no chance for your feet to adjust.
-This can happen very easily because we often buy new pairs for occasions like weddings and concerts which require all-day wear.
+• Prolonged wear: Wearing new shoes all day gives no chance for your feet to adjust.

-Understanding how to avoid shoe bite starts with recognising these triggers.
+Understanding how to avoid a shoe bite starts with recognising these triggers.

 How to Break In New Shoes Without Getting a Shoe Bite